This is adapted from e-mail originally received from Wayne Staats, WS8RM

 electronic Factoid: If you scuffed your feet long enough without touching

-modern persons tend to take our electric lights, radios, mixers, etc. for
+carpeting!
+Although we modern persons tend to take our electric lights, radios,

-granted, hundreds of years ago people did not have any of these things.
-This
+mixers, etc. for granted, hundreds of years ago people did not have any of

-was just as well because there was no place to plug them in anyway.
+these things.
+This was just as well because there was no place to plug them in

 Then along came